dosaic/dosaic/Extensions/NanoId/README.md

-# Dosaic.Plugins.Persistence.Abstractions
+# Dosaic.Extensions.NanoIds

-Dosaic.Plugins.Persistence.Abstractions is a `lib` that allows other `dosaic components` to `interact with persistence plugins to store and retrieve their data`.
+Dosaic.Extensions.NanoIds is a `lib` that allows other `dosaic components` to `interact with persistence plugins to store and retrieve their data`.

 ## Installation